consmalekkou/Customer-Geo-Location-Clustering-for-Service-Point-Placement/README.md

 # Service-Point-Placement-By-Customer-Geo-Location-Clustering
+### Location, Location, Location When Distance, Distance, Distance Matters

+The purpose of this project is to try to identify the optimal number and placement of physical store locations, for a retailer company that depends on a physical network for the distribution of goods and services to its customers.
+The target variable is the minimization of the distance to be travelled to the nearest point by the retailer’s customers.

+To this extend, we have gathered open-source data to serve as a sample population, and used the k-Means unsupervised clustering algorithm, for the model development.
+The results of the model are the optimal number and geographical positions of service points for a retailer company, based on the geolocations of the retailer’s customers.
+The service points proposed by the developed model minimize the distance-to-be-travelled by the customers to the nearest service point, with the least number of service points, resulting to reduced operating costs.

 This project has been developed as a Project in Data Science (COMP592DL), for the MSc in Data Science at the University of Nicosia.

-For this project, we have gathered open-source data to serve as a sample population, to demonstrate how the use of machine learning methods, and specifically the k-Means unsupervised clustering algorithm, can provide data driven insights to companies that are interested in the optimal placement of service points, when the distance to customers is important.

-The results of this model demonstrate that near-optimal locations can be identified, and if utilized can benefit any retailer company.
-For the sample population examined, the optimal placement revealed that a smaller number of service points when strategically placed leads to reduced operating cost, while simultaneously reducing the distance-to-be-travelled to a service point.

 ### Project Description